Grading System and Grading Policies

 Never participated in an academically related activity

 Withdrew Unofficially.
 Student participated at least once in an academically related activity

 Year or longer course of study must continue to completion (temporary grade)

 A brief explanation of the grades receiving no quality points follows:

 P&F - Pass & Fail Grades

 The Pass and Fail grading system is used when the course content or format does not provide an appropriate basis for the alphabetic system of student evaluation.
 Grades “P” and “F” may be assigned to any individual student enrolled in a class in consultation with the instructor.
 The Pass/Fail option is not available for Core courses nor courses in a student’s degree major.
 A student must obtain approval from the instructor after enrollment in the course.
-A student may not complete more than six (6) credits with “P” within the total associate program, and no more than twelve (12) credits with “P” within the total baccalaureate program.
+A student may not complete more than six (6) credits with a “P” within the total associate program and no more than twelve (12) credits with a “P” within the total baccalaureate program.
 The Pass/Fail option must be selected for approval within the first five (5) weeks of class.
 Once this option is selected, it is irreversible.
 Grades of “P” do not carry quality points and are not calculated in the GPA; however, the number of credits earned is counted toward the number of credits required for the degree.